jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i)
   - **education grant** means a basic grant or an independent circumstances grant under regulations made under section 645 of the Education and Training Act 2020
   - **pension** —
-    (a) includes a gratuitous payment made to a person in return for services that the person, or their parent, child, spouse, civil union partner or de facto partner, former spouse, civil union partner or de facto partner, or dependant, provided to the payer when the payment would not have been made if the services had not been provided; and
+    (a) includes a gratuitous payment made to a person or a trustee of their estate if that person, or their parent, child, spouse, civil union partner or de facto partner, former spouse, civil union partner or de facto partner, or dependant, provided services to the payer when the payment would not have been made if the services had not been provided; and
-    (b) does not include a payment made to the person because of, and within 1 year after, the death of that parent, child, spouse, civil union partner or de facto partner, former spouse, civil union partner or de facto partner, or dependant.
+    (b) does not include a payment made to—
+      (i) the person because of, and within 1 year after, the death of that parent, child, spouse, civil union partner or de facto partner, former spouse, civil union partner or de facto partner, or dependant:
+      (ii) a trustee of the person’s estate because of, and within 1 year after, the person’s death.

 ### CF 2 Remission of specified suspensory loans
 When this section applies